Bulubulubuu/Overcooked-2-about-the-BepInEx/README.md

 # Part 7 — Verify the fix

-## Step 17 — Restart Steam and launch the game
+## Step 18 — Restart Steam

 Completely quit Steam.

-Reopen Steam.
+Then reopen Steam.

 Launch Overcooked!
 2 normally from Steam.

-Wait until the main menu appears, then quit the game.
+Wait until the main menu appears.

+Then quit the game.

 ---

-## Step 18 — Check whether BepInEx initialized
+## Step 19 — Check whether BepInEx initialized

 Return to the game directory: